omeps/zig-reloc/README.md

 `--formatted` runs the output through `zig fmt` for you.
 This is necessary for autocomplete with zls because of how zig-reloc currently handles raw identifiers.

+`--styled` renames all moved declarations to the canonical Zig style

 Namespaces with the same name **defined next to each other** will be concatenated.

 ### Building

-zig-reloc is built on the latest zig version, `0.15.0-dev.1149+4e6a04929`.
+zig-reloc is always built on the latest zig version since the last commit (currently `0.15.0-dev.1283+1fcaf90dd`).
 I will move it to `0.15` when that is released.
 There are no additional dependencies.

 Build command: